 The best bylaws provide transparency and accountability when made available to interested parties, with annual reviews and updates.
 Tailor them to match your corporation’s goals and capabilities, and be realistic in terms of what they govern.

-Hold an initial organizational meeting of the directors
+Step 7: Hold an initial organizational meeting of the directors

 Nonprofit corporation directors meet at least once per year.
 The timing and frequency of any additional meetings are decided during the bylaws’ creation.
 The initial meeting lays the groundwork for future meetings, including the agenda’s structure.
 Other topics may include how minutes are recorded and distributed to directors and other designated parties.